bwlewis/irlba/README.md

 ## Deprecated features

+I will remove `partial_eigen()` in a future version.
+As its documentation states, users are better off using the RSpectra package for eigenvalue computations (although not generally for singular value computations).

 The `mult` argument is deprecated and will be removed in a future version.
 We now recommend simply defining a custom class with a custom multiplcation operator.
 The example below illustrates the old and new approaches.